mdabrowski1990/uds/docs/source/pages/knowledge_base.rst

    request message are supported by the server
  - NRC - Negative Response Code
- - XX - NRC code that is supported by the server and suitable to the current situation (e.g. NRC 0x21 busyRepeatRequest if server is currently overloaded and cannot process request message at the moment)
+ - XX - NRC code that is supported by the server and suitable to the current situation (e.g. NRC 0x21 busyRepeatRequest if server is currently overloaded and cannot process next request message)

 Segmentation